The Infinity Mirror Test for Graph Models: Experiments

 In this section, we apply the Infinity Mirror test to several graph models using relevant graph properties and metrics.
 The Infinity Mirror test reveals interesting error patterns in many graph models and also suggests hidden biases worthy of further investigation.
 Our open-source implementation can be found on GitHub\footnote{\url{www.github.com/satyakisikdar/infinity-mirror}}.

 \para{Data.} We perform experiments over five source graphs, denoted $G_0$.
-These include three real-world graphs commonly found in the graph modeling literature: OpenFlights (Flights), an email graph from a large European research institution (Email), and a network of chess competitions (Chess).
-We also examine synthetic graphs: a 3000-node tree (Tree) where each node has 2, 3, or 4 children with equal probability, and a ring of cliques (Clique-Ring) where each node in a 500-node ring is replaced by a 4-clique ($K_4$).
+Four of these are real-world graphs commonly found in the graph modeling literature: OpenFlights (Flights), an email graph from a large European research institution (Eucore), a network of chess competitions (Chess), a collaboration network of Condensed Matter physics (Cond-Mat).
+The fifth, Clique-Ring, is a synthetic graph consisting of a 500 node ring where each node is replaced by a 4 clique.
 Summary statistics on the datasets can be found in Tab.~\ref{tab:dataset}.

+We also attempted to perform experiments on the Enron email dataset, which contains about 33K notes and 180K edges.
+Unfortunately, many of the graph models degenerated too quickly (as shown in Dai et al.~\cite{dai2020scalable}) or were otherwise unable to process such a large network.